MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/enterprise-voice-solution/network-settings-for-advanced-features.md

 CAC requires that every network region have an associated Skype for Business Server central site, which manages media traffic within the region (that is, it makes decisions based on policies that you have configured, regarding whether or not a real-time audio or video session can be established).
 Skype for Business Server central sites do not represent geographical locations, but rather logical groups of servers that are configured as a pool or a set of pools.

 To configure a network region, you can either use the **Regions** tab on the **Network Configuration** section of Skype for Business Server Control Panel, or run the **New-CsNetworkRegion** or **Set-CsNetworkRegion** Skype for Business Server Management Shell cmdlets.
-For instructions, see[Deploy network regions, sites and subnets in Skype for Business 2015](../../deploy-1/deploy-enterprise-voice/deploy-network.md) in the Deployment documentation, or refer to the Skype for Business Server Management Shell documentation.
+For instructions, see [Deploy network regions, sites and subnets in Skype for Business 2015](../../deploy-1/deploy-enterprise-voice/deploy-network.md) in the Deployment documentation, or refer to the Skype for Business Server Management Shell documentation.

 The same network region definitions are shared by all three advanced Enterprise Voice features.
 If you have already created network regions for one feature, you do not need to create new network regions for the other features.
 You may, however, need to modify an existing network region definition to apply feature-specific settings.
 For example, if you have created network regions for E9-1-1 (which do not require an associated central site) and, later, you deploy call admission control, you must modify each of the network region definitions to specify a central site.

 To associate a Skype for Business Server central site with a network region, you specify the central site name, either by using the **Network Configuration** section of Skype for Business Server Control Panel, or by running the **New-CsNetworkRegion** or **Set-CsNetworkRegion** cmdlets.
-For instructions, see[Deploy network regions, sites and subnets in Skype for Business 2015](../../deploy-1/deploy-enterprise-voice/deploy-network.md) in the Deployment documentation, or refer to the Skype for Business Server Management Shell documentation.
+For instructions, see [Deploy network regions, sites and subnets in Skype for Business 2015](../../deploy-1/deploy-enterprise-voice/deploy-network.md) in the Deployment documentation, or refer to the Skype for Business Server Management Shell documentation.

 ## Network Sites